nixonsparrow/ProjectCars/README.md

 }
 ~~~~

-To delete a car, just send DELETE here:
+To delete a car, just send a DELETE here:

 ~~~~
 DELETE ENDPOINT: /cars/{id}